-Creamy Vegan Alfredo (GF)!
+Creamy Plant-based Cauliflower Alfredo (GF)!
 5 ingredients and NO yeast flakes make this a simple and pleasing prep.
 Luscious, velvety texture and ultra-creamy taste combine to make an opulent, dairy-free version of this Italian classic.

 Italy has produced some of the greatest geniuses of all time: Antonio Vivaldi, Leonardo Da Vinci, Galileo Galilei, Alfredo di Lello.
 Wait, you say you’ve never heard of Alfredo?
 Ah, but you have!
 Where would the world be without Alfredo di Lello?
 Alfredoless–a depressing proposition.
 A Roman restaurateur and culinary pioneer from the early 1900’s who fatefully combined a handful of ingredients to create a recipe that would transcend many cultures and generations.

 Until now, I have never attempted to make a vegan Alfredo.
 I won’t re-create classic dishes unless I am confident that they will taste and feel equally as delicious as the original.
 What’s the point?